clebin/SpectrumAssetMaker/README.md

 * solid (boolean)

+By default, it will output the attributes as a byte in the usual Spectrum F,B,P3,P2,P1,I3,I2,I1 format.
+By setting 'replace-flash-with-solid' to true, you can use the most significant bit to store whether the tile is solid instead of FLASH.
+If only Sinclair had used that precious bit for something more useful (bright paper + bright ink, how much nicer would that have been?)

+**Classic or Next:**

+You can use the following properties in Tiles to create a separate properties array:

+* solid (boolean)

+* lethal (boolean)

+* ladder (boolean)

+* custom (boolean)

+This feature may be expanded later.

+**Note:** Each tile in the tileset MUST have at least one property set, even if not used by Spectrum Asset Maker, otherwise Tiled won't include it in the exported JSON and you'll end up with missing tiles and errors.

 ### Importing Tilemap layers ###

-If --layer-type is set to 'all' (default) or 'tilelayer', the tool will create code for each tilemap layer.
-The tool will include hidden layers unless --ignore-hidden-layers is set to true.
+If 'layer-type' is set to 'all' (default) or 'tilelayer', the tool will create code for each tilemap layer.
+The tool will include hidden layers unless 'ignore-hidden-layers' is set to true.

-The layer name will be used for variable and file naming, unless --name is specified.
+The Tiled layer names will be used for variable and file naming.

 ### Generating path maps

-'Path maps' can be pre-generated to speed up movement calculation in some situations, eg. for computer AI.
+'Path maps' can be pre-generated which helps speed up movement calculations in some situations.
+The feature was created to speed up enemy AI in my game Gilligan's Mine.

 This will create a byte for each square on the map that specifies which directions a player/character may move from that square.

 This feature requires 'solid' (true/false) and optionally 'ladder' (true/false) to be set on tileset tiles in Tiled.